sagold/json-schema-library/README.md

 #### Examples

 ##### getSchema(core, schema, pointer, data)

-return the json 'schema' matching 'data' at 'pointer'.
+Returns the json 'schema' matching 'data' at 'pointer'.
 Should be modified to use a step/next-function, which is already within the logic (advance VS retrieve from root -> support both)

 ```js